Vyral/chris-remmes/_posts/2018-11-09-everything-buyers-and-sellers-should-know-about-our-market.md

 {% include youtube.html %}

-Between recent political happenings, rising interest rates, and the decrease in buyer activity, many in our market are experiencing a little anxiety as a result of these developments.&nbsp;
+With recent political happenings, rising interest rates, and the decrease in buyer activity, many in our market are experiencing a little anxiety as a result of these developments.&nbsp;

 **Despite the fact that our market is slowing down, it hasn’t come to a halt.** It’s still a good time to buy or sell.
 With that in mind, many are wondering who currently has the advantage.&nbsp;